Codex + Claude Workflows / Foundation

 01

 Start with this video's job: This video walks through wiring the Codex preview browser to the Magic Path skill so AI-generated UI designs appear together in one infinite canvas, then layering in the OpenAI image API and Mobbin MCP to generate logos, backgrounds, and pricing-section references before running the result on localhost.
-Treat "Inspect" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:35, where the video says: “want to do, obviously, is you want to go to chat.openai.com/codex, download this for your device.
 This workflow, obviously, also works for Cloud Code.
 But in today's video, we're going to be using Codex.
 And once we open...”

 02